Key Quote

 RAD — REGRESS

 Claudio regresses from the confident suitor to a suspicious, jealous young man.
-His readiness to blame women for male weakness reveals deep insecurity — he cannot trust his own judgment or emotions.
+His readiness to blame women for male weakness reveals deep insecurityinsecurity — Uncertainty or anxiety about oneself; lack of confidence — he cannot trust his own judgment or emotions.
 This psychological fragility makes him easy prey for Don John's manipulation.

 Key Words